jachinlin/geektime_dl/README.md

 3. Windows:

 ```
-coming soon ~~
-or pr is welcome
+not test now!

-or use docker, see below
+use docker, see below
 ```